Michal-Kwiatek/Carrots-Admin-Panel/README.md

 # CarrotPanel

 * Each profile require name(3-18 chars) and count of carrots(max 5 numbers).
-* Profiles are saved to both, LocalStorage and app cache to speed up operations. (they'r executed on cached array and then saved to local storage).
+* Profiles are saved to both, LocalStorage and app cache to speed up operations. (they're executed on cached array and then saved to local storage).
 * To sort table in real time i have used pipe. (sorting time is logged to console in unit tests).
 * You can modify buttons (responsible for adding/subtracting carrots) in profiles.service file.